 Course Tutor, Story for Screenwriting

-Kieran has also worked for BBC Belfast Writersroom in Belfast, script editing successful candidates on their development scheme and looking for new writing talent.
+Kieran also works for BBC Writersroom in Belfast, script editing successful candidates on their development scheme and looking for new writing talent.
 He has acted as consultant for various funding agencies and independent production companies, assessed on commissioning initiatives, and regularly takes part in discussion panels at literary and film festivals.
 He has tutored on the screenwriting Masters programme at the National University of Ireland, Galway.

 Kieran’s experience leaves him well placed to discover and nurture new talent.
 “What can help a writer succeed is their own voice coming through.
 It’s important to encourage new writers to be honest with their story.
 Let go.
 Throw caution to the wind and don’t worry about the critical reader,” he advises.